FreeSpacenav/libspnav/doc/manual.md

         }
     }

+> Note that there is a set of helper utility functions provided by libspnav, for
+> accumulating motion inputs into a position vector and an orientation quaternion,
+> and for extracting a matrix from them suitable for manipulating 3D objects, or
+> for manipulating the view to fly through a 3D scene.
+See the "cube" and "fly"
+> example programs.

 Alternatively an application can check for new events without blocking, by calling `spnav_poll_event`.
 It's also worth noting that both functions work exactly the same regardless of which protocol is in use.